 2.29.
 Oath or affirmation of allegiance and declaration

-(1) A person elected as an elector mayor or president or as a councillor has to take an oath or affirmation of allegiance and make a declaration in the prescribed form before acting in the office.
+(1) A person elected as an elector mayor or president or as a councillor has to make a declaration in the prescribed form before acting in the office.

 (2) A person elected by the council as mayor, president, deputy mayor or deputy president has to make a declaration in the prescribed form before acting in the office.

-(3) An oath, affirmation or declaration required by this section is to be taken or made before a prescribed person.
+(3) A declaration required by this section is to be taken or made before a prescribed person.

 (4) A person who acts in an office contrary to this section commits an offence.